Created on 05/06/2023 2:52:42 PM

 This variety is especially resistant to fungal diseases so it is not surprising that it is most at home in the more humid regions of Coastal NSW, including the Hunter Valley and Queensland.
 John Cassegrain in the Hastings River Wine Region is credited with pioneering this variety in Australia.

 Chambourcin wines are deeply coloured and fruity, but tend to finish short.
-The 'foxy' flavour common to American Vitis varieties and hybrids can be detected in some, but not all, Australian Chambourcins.
+The 'foxy' flavour common to American Vitis varieties and hybrids can be detected in some, but not all, Australian Chambourcin wines.

-Although its major use id for red wines some producers use the variety for sparkling reds and rose wines.
+Although its major use is for dry red wines, some producers use the variety for sparkling reds and rose wines.
 It is also used successfully for port style wines.

 Get your copy of

 De Long's Wine Grape Varietal Table